 Bob & Sheila Everhart have been performing old-time and traditional acoustic music in the "Oh Brother Where Art Thou" style for all 25 years of their married life.
+Bob has been playing music for 50 years.
 They actually started performing Bob's original songs as well as old-time music five years before they got married.
 They have one daughter, Bobbie Lhea, born October 3, 1996.
 Bob recently celebrated his 70th year in music He started playing music by ear when he was six years old.
 By the time he was ten, he was getting the huge amount of 50-cents to sing "Mule Train" at church, school shows, and county fairs.
 Sheila joined him as an upright acoustic bass player during his 40th year of musical endeavors, and adds old-style Ozark Mountain clog dancing, handed down from her own Scottish heritage of the mountains.
 Bob is proficient on his Martin 12-string guitar, French Harp, and lead vocals, as well as country style humor and storytelling.
 This couple have devoted their lives to the performance and preservation of America's rural music, in their words..."the real deal when it comes to an authentic musical genre, and one hugely discriminated against in today's commercial music world."
-They have created two amazing historical programs for the Smithsonian Institution, with six award winning albums to their credit, one of them a Grammy nomination.
+They have created five amazing historical programs for the Smithsonian Institution, with six award winning albums to their credit, one of them a Grammy nomination.

 "A Traveling Museum of Music"is a program devoted to the songs that were popular in rural America during all the wars America has been in.
 Historically accurate with stories, homespun humor, and little known facts, which took nearly three years of research.
 From 1776 to the present, they cover all of them.
 Including a fantastic song written in 1773 that not only survived all of America's wars, it is still popular, it is still sung, it is still a terrific gospel song.
 The story of the survival of this song is unbelievable.
 Especially popular with Veterans Associations, Historical Societies, and Museums, as well as libraries and schools.
 Bob & Sheila have set aside July 1-9, 2017, to perform this Smithsonian favorite in Wisconsin.
-Please call them at 712-249-5989 or 712-762-4363 firstname.lastname@example.org available dates.
+Please call them at 712-249-5989 firstname.lastname@example.org availability. dates.

 Smithsonian Institution Folkways - type in Bob Everhart to hear music from all six albums.